LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAReAuthenticateByOTP-put-">Validate MFA by OTP (PUT)</h4>
- This API is used to re-authenticate via Multi-factor authentication by passing the One Time Password received via SMS [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/re-authentication/mfa/re-auth-by-otp/)
+ This API is used to re-authenticate via Multi-factor authentication by passing the One Time Password received via SMS

 ```java